Topics Map > Service Catalog > Communications and collaboration services > Cloud storage

 Non-UW-Stout Applications and Services Guidelines

 Applications and services that are not owned and operated by UW-Stout might not comply with UW-Stout and UW System policies, guidelines or requirements for privacy, intellectual property, security, and records retention.
+All applications and services must be reviewed and approved by LIT staff prior to use.

 UW-Stout - Non-UW-Stout Applications and Services Guidelines